Last updated: 7/1/2018 — new information in italics

 A massively built male with spiked hair, piercings on one side of his face and one side of his neck inked, all of the above in black, as well as yellow eyes.

-His father was a carpenter and his mother left them when he was young.
+His father was a carpenter and his mother left them when he was about 10 in search of a richer mate.
 He wasn’t a well-behaved kid.

 As he grew older, he got into drugs and likes ecstasy and coke among others.
 Two years ago, on the ngith of the lesser raids, he was high at a club and his father left messages on his phone.
 He was so annoyed by the fact that his father was leaving him messages that he erased them without ever listening to them.
 He later found out that his father died that night.
 (I don’t know if he knows it was because the family of the Endelview estate locked the servants out of their panic room and left them to be slaughtered.)
 All he has left of his father is a note someone left him explaining what happened.